gabrielnegreira/flowchartMaker/README.md

    - Click on the "Run" button in RStudio to execute the script.
    - When you run the script, it will prompt you to select an Excel file.
 Ensure your Excel file has at least the following three columns:

       - id: Unique identifier for each node.
+Can be numeric or a string.
+IDs must be unique for each row.
       - from: Identifier of the node from which the current node originates.
+Must match an ID present in the id columns.
       - name: Name or label of the node.

    - The HTML file containing the flow chart will be generated in the same directory as the input file.